How to care for your Herbs

 Lemon Balm

-Your Lemon Balm will grow best in full sun, but will also do just fine indoors on a sunny windowsill.
-However, be sure it is receiving at least 6–8 hours of direct sun per day.
+Your Lemon Balm will grow best in full sun, but will also do just fine indoors on a sunny windowsill or grow light.
+However, make sure it is receiving at least 6-8 hours of direct sun per day.

 Do not allow the soil of your Lemon Balm Plant to dry out completely.
 Water when the top 25% of soil is dry.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
 During peak growth in the spring and summer, watering may be needed every day.

 Your Lemon Balm Plant appreciates higher humidity.
 If kept outdoors, no extra humidity is needed, but if kept indoors, mist a few times a week.